-The majority of access tracks will be constructed via cutting.
-Track design will require further consideration during the pre-construction / detailed design and construction phase, particularly during the excavation and temporary storage of excavated materials for reuse.
+It is understood that access tracks will be 'cut' due to the shallow peat depths anticipated.
+Track design will require further consideration during the pre-construction/detailed design and construction phase, particularly during the excavation and temporary storage of excavated materials for reuse.
 However, based on the information presented in this report, the peat depths encountered are not considered to present any significant risk of instability during construction.